Victorian Civil and Administrative Tribunal: Procedure

 VCAT reports to the Attorney General's office each year and these reports are publicly available.
-According to the 2013–2014 VCAT Annual Report, of the almost 89,000 applications lodged in 2013–14, about 69 per cent were residential tenancy matters (61,126 applications received), with 12 per cent relating to guardianship matters (10,865 applications received) and nine per cent involving civil claims (7,794 applications received).
-Planning matters comprised about three per cent of matters taken to VCAT in 2013–14.
+According to the 2021-22 VCAT Annual Report, 75,288 applications were lodged, about 60 per cent were residential tenancy matters (45,863 applications received).

-Applicants can apply online using VCAT's website, or over the counter at 55 King Street, Melbourne.
-Application fees are payable in relation to most matters that are brought to VCAT.
-Hearing fees are also payable on the day of the hearing in some circumstance.
+Applicants can apply online using VCAT's website (www.vcat.vic.gov.au) or in person at 55 King Street, Melbourne.
+Application fees are payable for most matters that are brought to VCAT.
+Hearing fees are also payable on the day of the hearing in some circumstances.

-To resolve disputes without the need for a full hearing, VCAT conducts compulsory conferences, mediations, and a short mediations and hearings program (SMAH).
-This program involves short mediations, followed by an immediate hearing if the mediation is unsuccessful.
+To resolve disputes without the need for a full hearing, VCAT conducts compulsory conferences, mediations, and hearings on the papers (where members make decisions on cases based solely on lodged documentation, without requiring attendance by the parties).

 VCAT's main hearing venue is 55 King Street, Melbourne.
-Its Human Rights Division is based at William Cooper Justice Centre, 223 William St, Melbourne.
-VCAT also sits in many metropolitan and regional Victorian locations including Bendigo, Ballarat, Geelong, Mildura, Wangaratta and Warrnambool.
-Guardianship hearings are frequently conducted beside hospital beds or in residential care facilities to avoid the need to transport ill or elderly people to hearing rooms.
+Its Human Rights Division is at Level 4, 414 La Trobe St, Melbourne.
+VCAT also has offices in Frankston, Oakleigh and Bundoora, as well as Bendigo Law Courts.

 VCAT is required to make its decisions in accordance with the law, and can only make a decision based on the specific matter before it.
-For example, if the application to VCAT is to dispute whether a land use needs to provide a certain number of car parks, then VCAT cannot make a decision about other matters such as whether the land should be used in the proposed manner (it can only consider the car parking issue).
+For example, if the application to VCAT is to dispute whether the use of land needs to provide a certain number of car parks, then VCAT cannot make a decision about other matters such as whether the land should be used in the proposed manner (it can only consider the car parking issue).

-In planning matters, VCAT must make its decisions based on the law and the requirements of the individual council's planning scheme, balancing competing objectives such as neighbourhood character or urban consolidation.
+In planning matters, VCAT must make its decisions based on the law and the requirements of the individual council's planning scheme, balancing competing objectives such as neighborhood character or urban consolidation.
 The content of a council's planning scheme is determined by the individual council, with the approval of the Minister for Planning.
 VCAT has no say in what goes into a planning scheme and is not involved with the making of planning laws.
 It is, however, required to apply them.

-VCAT decisions can be appealed to the Supreme Court on questions of law.
-For example, if a party believes there has been an absence of procedural fairness or natural justice, or a failure to comply with the law such as a council planning scheme, then the party can make application to the Supreme Court to have the decision of the Tribunal overturned.
+VCAT decisions are final.
+The only exemptions for appeals are when: